Climate of Sydney: Drought

-Sydney's climate appears to be becoming drier; The city has had fewer rain days in recent years than shown in the long-term climate table above.
-In summer, Sydney can go for long periods without rainfall.
+Sydney's winter rainfall is predicted to decrease by 20-35% by the year 2090.
 The other phenomenon that arises from these long, dry and hot periods is bushfires, which occur frequently in the areas surrounding the city.
 Water supply is a recurring concern for the city during drought periods.

 In 2005 the reservoirs reached an all-time low.
 Many areas of the city bordering bushland have experienced bushfires, notably in 1994 and 2001–02 — these tend to occur during the spring and summer.
 Heatwaves, which are regularly occurring in recent years, usually lead to water restrictions and a high risk of bushfires, which sometimes bring a smoky haze to the city.
 Smog is noticeable on hot days, even without bushfires.
-On 23 October 2002, drought and record maximum temperatures in eastern Australia produced a large dust storm – The storm arrived in Sydney at about 11am, reducing visibility to a few kilometres.
-Previous dust storms in the city occurred in April 1994, September 1968, December 1957, and January 1942 – The most severe dust storm to hit Sydney, reducing visibility at Sydney Airport to 500 metres.
+The years 2009 and 2010 had dry conditions, according to Bureau of Meteorology.